opengeometry/NOTES/android/README.md

 You can send keyboard/mouse input to the phone using ADB, instead of manually typing and clicking.

-1. On the front page, with Google Search in the centre,
+1. To jump to Distrowatch website from the front page,
    ```
+   adb shell input text KEYCODE_HOME          --- go to front page
    adb shell input tap 540 1120               --- tap Google Search
    adb shell input text "distrowatch.com"     --- type "distrowatch.com"
    adb shell input keyevent KEYCODE_ENTER     --- press <Enter>
    ```

 3. There are other keycodes:
-   - 3 buttons at the bottom (recent apps, home, back)
+   - 3 buttons at the bottom (app list, home, back)
      ```
-     KEYCODE_RECENT_APPS
+     KEYCODE_RECENT_APPS or KEYCODE_APP_SWITCH
      KEYCODE_HOME
      KEYCODE_BACK
      ```

    - phone related